HannaAndreevna/ComponentTemplate/README.md

-# Lykke.Service template #
+# MAVN.Service template #

-dotnet cli template for generating a solution for the service Lykke.Service.ServiceName and/or job Lykke.Job.JobName
+dotnet cli template for generating a solution for the service MAVN.Service.ServiceName and/or job MAVN.Job.JobName

 ## How to use? ##